Skip to content

 Director of Regional Planning

-Long range, regional growth and transportation planning, TOD, equitable development.
+Regional long-range growth and transportation planning, transit-oriented development, equitable development.

 David Blum, AICP